- Components and definition of the hydrologic cycle

 Other side-effects of water’s polarity are cohesion (water likes to stick to itself) and adhesion (water likes to stick to other things).
 Water has the highest cohesion of all nonmetallic liquids.
 Cohesion gives water surface tension, allowing water glider insects to float on the water surface.
 Surface tension is what gives rain drops a spherical shape.
 Capillary action occurs when a combination of adhesive and cohesive forces causes water to move up narrow passages and tubes, rising higher than surrounding liquid.
 Capillary action happens when the adhesion of water to the tube is greater than the water’s internal cohesive forces.
 Paper towels have small pores that use capillary forces to clean up watery spills.
 Plants use capillary forces to pump water into their tissues.

 Water has a high specific-heat capacity.
 Specific-heat is the amount of heat required to raise the temperature of a substance.
-Water requires a relatively large amount of heat to raise its temperature.
+Compared to many other substances, water requires a large amount of heat to raise its temperature.
 The high specific heat of water allows it to act as an energy buffer to extreme changes in air temperature.
+It also allows the oceans to soak up solar heat without changing temperature much and distribute that heat over the Earth by currents thus making the Earth habitable.

 11.2 Water Cycle